ABOUT GRACE AMA TAAH II OWUSU-AGYEMANG

 G.A.T.O.A

-She graduated from Regents University London with a Bachelors in Fashion Design (Marketing) and received the Vice Chancellors Commendation Award.
-Grace will now start her Masters this winter in Womenswear fashion at the renowned Central Saint Martins in London.
+She graduated from Regents University London with a Bachelors in Fashion Design (Marketing) and received the Vice Chancellors Commendation Award in 2022.
+She recently graduated from Renowed Central Saint Martins with a First Class Masters in Fashion Womenswear Degree in 2024.

 THE